-Listen, you’re not going to be fixing a boring relationship if you keep brushing the issue under the carpet.
-It can be scary to admit that your relationship is not as exciting or stimulating as it was, but a boring relationship doesn’t equal a dead relationship.
+Bear in mind, you’re not going to be fixing a boring relationship if you keep brushing the issue under the carpet.
+It can be scary to admit that your relationship is not as exciting or stimulating as it used to be, but a boring relationship doesn’t equal a dead relationship.
 Partners get bored of each other during the course of the relationship.

 2. Tell your partner

-Be nice to yourself, too.
+Be nice and kind to yourself, too.
 If you’re thinking of telling your partner, “Gosh, I get bored of relationships after 2 years, I’m so fickle”, don’t.
 Firstly, they’ll assume you’re bored of them, and also, as we said, boredom creeps into the best of relationships, so let’s not self-flagellate.
 Go slow.
 Take it one day at a time.
 One conversation at a time.

 3. Get spontaneous

 “My partner and I are both planners, which is great, but can become boringly routine,” says Nikki.
 “When we realized that it was making our relationship a little humdrum, we started changing things up.
-Even small things like trying a new restaurant or popping into a movie while out on a walk, helped overcome the boring days in a relationship.”
+Even small things, like trying a new restaurant or popping into a movie while out on a walk, helped overcome the boring days in a relationship.”